McManning/Coherence/Documentation~/plugins/creating_object_plugins.rst

     def unregister():
         Coherence.api.unregister_plugin(LightsPlugin)

-The above example will call :py:meth:`.Plugin.instantiate` to create a copy of the Light class onto every object in the scene of type ``LIGHT``.
+The above example will call :py:meth:`.GlobalPlugin.instantiate` to create a copy of the Light class onto every object in the scene of type ``LIGHT``.
 If lights were previously not synced to Unity, this will now add them as individual GameObjects and keep their transformations synced between applications.

 To make use of the new Object Plugin from Blender, we want to create a matching Object Plugin in Unity: